 The Trust agreement also specifies how assets should be managed and under what circumstances the beneficiaries will receive distributions.

-The Certification of Trust
+Certification of Trust

 A Certification of Trust is a short version of the Trust agreement.
 It gives the basic details (such as the Trust name and the Trustee’s authority) without revealing all the specific terms.

-It’s often used when the Trustee needs to prove their authority to manage the Trust’s assets but doesn’t want or need to disclose the entire Trust agreement.
+It’s often used when the Trustee needs to prove their authority to manage the Trust’s assets, but doesn’t want or need to disclose the entire Trust agreement.

 For example, if the Trustee needs to open a bank account, the bank will likely request proof that the Trustee has the authority to act on the Trust’s behalf.
 The Certification of Trust provides this verification while keeping sensitive information about the Trust (such as its assets and beneficiaries) private.

-The Pour-Over Will
+Pour-Over Will

-For example, if a bank account or piece of property wasn’t transferred to the Trust during the Trust creator’s lifetime, the pour-over will “catches” those assets and moves them into the Trust after death.
+For example, if a bank account or piece of property wasn’t transferred to the Trust during the Trust creator’s lifetime, the pour-over will “catches” those assets and moves them into the Trust after death, ensuring they are eventually handled under the Trust’s terms.
+This ensures that all the Trust creator’s assets are distributed according to their wishes.

-The Transfer Documents
+Transfer Documents

 - Personal Property Transfer: transfers personal items, like jewelry or artwork